AidanMJ25/Blog/README.md

 The generated output is written to `public/`.

+## Machine-Readable Content

+Hugo generates machine-readable content as part of every build; no additional post metadata, scripts, or hand-maintained index files are needed.

+- Every post and newsletter issue gets a Markdown alternate beside its HTML page, for example `/posts/example/index.md`.
+- Shortcodes render as Markdown-friendly links or content in the alternate representation.
+- `/llms.txt` is generated from the posts and newsletter issues present in the build, linking only to their actual Markdown output URLs.
+- HTML pages advertise their Markdown alternate with `rel="alternate"` and the site index with `rel="describedby"`.

+To publish a new post, add only its usual front matter and Markdown content under `content/posts/`, then build or push as normal.

 ## Publishing

 The site deploys through GitHub Actions when changes are pushed to `main`.